Narcotic Abuse Warning Signs

 Withdrawal Symptoms

-When someone using narcotics hasn’t used for a while, the body starts to go through withdrawal symptoms.
+When someone using narcotics hasn’t used them for a while, the body starts to go through withdrawal symptoms.
 Withdrawal symptoms from narcotic abuse can vary in severity depending on the amount of drugs used and how often a person uses.
 The type of drug used can also affect the types of withdrawal symptoms experienced.

-According to EMedicineHealth, specific warning signs to look out for include:
+Some of the specific warning signs to look out for include:

 • Agitated or anxious behavior